-Whatever Steeples says about wanting her story, the vacancy in his eyes scares her.
+Regardless of what Steeples says about wanting her story, the vacancy in his eyes scares her.
 And an interview conducted at gunpoint?
 The whole situation radiates the weirdness of the daemon world.
 Lisa is wired into that world because of Lu, her closest friend.
-And someone she cut out of her life.
+A friend she cut out of her life.
 Lu is a daemon seer.
-She possesses the talent to anchor daemons to the physical world and swore an oath to serve the daemon Talion.
-Lisa watched in horror as her friend knelt.
-She owes Lu and Talion for saving her life and she’s grateful.
-She just wants to forget about daemons.
+She possesses the talent to anchor daemons to the physical world, and five years ago she swore an oath to serve the daemon Talion.
+Lisa watched in numb horror as her friend knelt.
+She owes Lu and Talion for saving her life, and she’s grateful.
+But she just wants to forget about daemons.

-For the past two years she ignored Lu’s telepathic calls.
-Several months ago Lu stopped trying and Lisa was relieved.
+For the past two years, she’s ignored Lu’s telepathic calls.
+Several months ago, Lu stopped trying and Lisa was relieved.
 Until now.

 Lu!
 I need help!

 No answer.
-Maybe the connection between them withered, thanks to her.
+Maybe the connection between them has withered, thanks to her.

 Lu!
 I’m with Steeples, he kidnapped me.